The Fullerton Singapore

 Afternoon tea at The Fullerton is a grand affair - perfect after a day of sightseeing

 The best location in town - walking distance from the Marina Bay area, the river and Boat Quay and not far from the shopping on Orchard Road

 Head to the iconic Post Bar (voted one of the best bars in the world) for a Singapore Sling or champagne and oysters!Scott Dunn team

 Cross the marina by boat for just 6 SGD to access Gardens by the Bay and great views of the marina.Sarah Rowan

 Meet our specialists

-Call us on 6469186980 to start planning your vacation to The Fullerton Singapore or take a look at our itineraries to City Centre
+To start planning your vacation to The Fullerton Singapore

 The Fullerton Hotel is a masterpiece of simplicity, comfort and elegance.
 Transformed from the Post Office building, which was built in 1928, its rich heritage and grand, colonial architecture make it stand out from the other high-rise hotels in the city.
 The hotel is in Singapore’s prime location in the heart of the Civic District and beside Boat Quay, offering beautiful views of the river and the many local restaurants along the promenade.